 Return to Top

-Each ministry's performance rating distribution is expected to generally be within the guidelines established for 2017‑2018, which are based on the normative distribution established by the Conference Board of Canada (published by the Conference Board of Canada every second year):
+Each ministry's performance rating distribution is expected to be within the guidelines determined for 2022‑2023, which are based on the normative distribution established and published by the Conference Board of Canada.

 Fully Achieves Expectations